If You Live in an Old House, There Could Be Razor Blades in Your Walls

 In 1903 Gillette introduced the first safety razor to give men an at-home option that was safer and easier than using the straight-edge razors used at most barbershops.
 While these blades take a little more time to master than today’s razors, they were a vast improvement in terms of usability than what was previously available, and soon, nearly everyone was shaving with them.
 The problem soon arose: what to do with used blades?
 Because they were sharp (and often contaminated with skin, hair, and occasionally blood) you couldn’t just throw the blades in the trash with the rest of your garbage.
 People had tried that in the 30s and 40s when trash was regularly burned and the ashes spread in gardens, but razor blades generally survived the low heat of a trash fire and became a huge hazard for gardeners.
 The fact that there might be razor blades in your garden is definitely something you want to keep in mind when thinking about hidden home dangers you should never ignore.

-The end result of this phenomenon is shown in this photo taken by Atlanta builder Nancy Keenan, founder, and owner of Harris Park Homes when demolishing a home from the 1920s.
+The end result of this phenomenon is shown in this photo taken by Atlanta builder Nancy Keenan, founder and owner of Harris Park Homes, when demolishing a home from the 1920s.
+For some more mysteries about old homes, find out why they have a random toilet in the basement.

 Courtesy Harris Park Homes